 Myth #4: You can take your family along with you onboard ships anytime after you are appointed as an officer

-Fact: Once you are at a management position or sailed for a comfortable period of time with a particular company at the operational level, you are eligible to take you, family, along.
+Fact: Once you are in a management position or sailed for a comfortable period of time with a particular company at the operational level, you are eligible to take your family, along.

 Explanation: There are two sides to this myth, i.e. you are not allowed to take your family onboard ships straight away after you become an officer.
 You can take your family along when you are in a management position.